Rosie (Rosé album): Commercial performance

 Rosie debuted at number two on the Circle Album Chart in South Korea, recording 253,086 units sold in its first week of release.
 In New Zealand, the album debuted at number three on the New Zealand Albums Chart, while debuting at number one on the New Zealand Aotearoa Albums Chart, which ranks the top twenty best performing albums in New Zealand by New Zealand artists.
 It became the singer's first top-three entry with a solo album in the country.
 Overall, Rosé placed seven tracks from Rosie across the Official Aotearoa Music Charts simultaneously, a feat last achieved by L.A.B. in March 2024.
-In Australia, the album debuted at number two on the ARIA Albums Chart, whilst the album's lead track "Apt." remained at number one on the singles chart for a sixth non-consecutive week.
+In Australia, the album debuted at number two on the ARIA Albums Chart, whilst the album's lead track "APT." remained at number one on the singles chart for a sixth non-consecutive week.
 It became the highest-charting album by a female K-pop soloist on the chart, until bandmate Jennie tied the achievement three months later with Ruby (2025).
 The placement was Rosé's third top-two album in Australia after Blackpink's The Album (2020) and Born Pink (2022).

 Rosie debuted at number four on the UK Albums Chart, making Rosé the first ever female K-pop soloist to earn a top-five album in the United Kingdom, her third overall, after Blackpink's two top-five albums in the country.
 In the United States, Rosie debuted at number three on the Billboard 200 with 102,000 album-equivalent units, comprising 70,000 pure album sales, 31,000 streaming equivalent sales, and 1,000 track-equivalent sales.
 The placement marked it as the highest-ranked album on the chart by a K-pop female soloist.
 It became Rosé's third top-ten album in the country after Blackpink's previous two albums.
+According to the International Federation of the Phonographic Industry (IFPI), Rosie was the 19th best-selling album worldwide across all formats and the 15th best-selling album worldwide in streaming in 2025.